CiscoDevNet/intersight-tfb-iks/README.md

         memory = Amount of memory assigned to the virtual machine in MiB.

+7. You will open the workspace "sb_k8sprofile" and add the following variables:

+        api_key = API key from Intersight for user

+        secretkey = Secret key from Intersight for user -> mark as sensitive

+        password = vSphere admin password -> mark as sensitive

+8. You will open the workspace "sb_iks" and add the following variables:

+        api_key = API key from Intersight for user

+        secretkey = Secret key from Intersight for user -> mark as sensitive

+        mgmtcfgsshkeys = SSH public key -> mark as sensitive

 7. You will open the workspace "sb_globalvar" in TFCB and queue a plan manually.
 This will populate the global variables that will be used by the other TFCB workspaces.